threefoldtech/0-bootstrap/README.md

 - `kernel-path`: path where to find kernels
 - `http-port`: http listen port,
 - `debug`: enable (True) or disable (False) debug Flask
-- `popular`: list of branches to mark as popular on the homepage
-- `popular-description`: list of branches with their description (on the homepage)

 ## Documentation